Infineon/mtb-example-hal-i2c-master/README.md

 The AIROC&trade; CYW20829 Bluetooth&reg; kit (CYW920829M2EVK-02) ships with KitProg3 version 2.21 installed.
 The ModusToolbox&trade; requires KitProg3 with the latest version (2.40).
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error such as "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".  <br><br>
 The AIROC&trade; CYW89829 Bluetooth&reg; kit (CYW989829M2EVB-01): pull-up resistors R1=4.7k and R2=4.7k on the baseboard(CYW9BTM2AUAD) are DNI(Do Not Install) which should be mounted for the I2C to function properly.

+The AIROC&trade; CYW89829 Bluetooth&reg; kit (CYW989829M2EVB-03):
+CYW989829M2EVB-03 may have installed R285 on the baseboard(CYW9BTM2BASE3), please remove it for the I2C to function properly.
 ## Software setup

 See the [ModusToolbox&trade; tools package installation guide](https://www.infineon.com/ModusToolboxInstallguide) for information about installing and configuring the tools package.